rusefi/rusefi_documentation/FSIO.md

 # FSIO

-The content below is from 2018 and is in the process of being updated.
+The content below is mostly from 2018 and is in the process of being updated.

 Flexible Logic is the fanciest-schmanciest feature of rusEfi.
 Using the FSIO a user can quickly add a logical function directly into the program of the ECU.